florentrenaud/nbody6tt/from_nbody6.md

-Version 3.0	- 6 June 2012

-Based on Nbody6 downloaded on the 5 June 2012 from http://www.ast.cam.ac.uk/~sverre/web/pages/nbody.htm (files nbody6.tar.gz and gpu2.tar.gz).
-Bug fixes and patches from Sverre since this date are NOT taken into account.
+Based on Nbody6 downloaded on 29 January 2013.

 List of changes made to Sverre's Nbody6.
 Discard this document if you don't want to dig in the code.
 All the changes are commented in the .f and .h files.
 They start with the tag '*** FlorentR' and end with '*** FRenaud'.